 For graduates of engineering or construction programs, career opportunities are diverse and growing.
-Engineering is widely considered one of the best occupational fields in the country, with multiple specializations projected to experience faster-than-average employment increases.
+Engineering has multiple specializations that are projected to experience faster-than-average employment increases.
 Below is a list of the five engineering careers expected to experience the highest job growth rates nationally between 2012 and 2022, along with 2014 median annual salaries according to the BLS.

 |Career||2012 Employment||2022 Employment||Job Growth||Average Salary||Educational Requirement|

 On the other hand, construction rivals engineering as an industry experiencing an explosion of career potential.
 Within the skilled trades, construction professionals are some of the most in-demand in the country, with several positions projected to see job growth surpass 40 percent nationally between 2012 and 2022.
 Below is a list of the five fastest growing construction jobs based on employment data from the BLS.

 |Career||2012 Employment||2014 Employment||Job Growth||Average Salary||Educational Requirement|

 |Helpers -- brickmasons, blockmasons, stonemasons, and tile and marble setters||24,400||34,900||43.0%||$31,450||Less than high school|